leorawe/shopping/README.md

+# Shopping ReactJS Script

+This is an exercise is demonstrating various ways to build a shopping list in ReactJS.

-# Getting Started with Vite
+## Getting Started with Vite

 This project was switched to Vite.